CloudBotIRC/CloudBot/docs/user/main_user.md

 ## Getting CloudBot

 Setting up CloudBot on a new server instance is simple.
 To begin, you need a compatible server that supports **Python 3.4**.
-Earlier versions of Python are not compatible due to the use of *AsyncIO*.
+Earlier versions of Python are not compatible due to the use of *asyncIO*.

-We recommend using the stable releases of Cloudbot that can be found [on the releases page](https://github.com/CloudBotIRC/CloudBot/releases), or from the `master`branch on GitHub.
+We recommend using the stable releases of Cloudbot that can be found [on the releases page](https://github.com/CloudBotIRC/CloudBot/releases), or from the `master` branch on GitHub.

+#### Using HTTP

 IF you only have command-line access, you can use the following to get CloudBot onto your server.